sgmurphy/wordpress-plugins/wp-call-button/readme.txt

 Yes.
 We have the option to only display call now button to mobile users only.

 == Changelog ==

+= 1.4.2 =
+* WordPress 6.6.1 support.
+* PHP 8.1 support.
+* Display a warning in the block settings when the phone number is not set in the admin settings.

 = 1.4.1 =
 * Add a five-star click-to-action in the plugin